Menu

 Day 3

-Drive to Tatopani (1,243m) & Trek to Upper Narchyang (2,140m)
+Drive to Tatopani (1,243m) and Trek to Upper Narchyang (2,140m)

-Begin trekking with a steep but rewarding climb to Upper Narchyang, a traditional Magar village with rich culture and warm hospitality.
+Morning drive to Tatopani (1,243m), known for its natural hot springs.
+Begin trekking with a steep but rewarding climb to Upper Narchyang (2,140m), a traditional Magar village rich in culture and hospitality.
+Overnight stay in a local teahouse.

 Day 4